 An eCommerce portal is perfectly tuned only when it drives traffic and converts.
-It’s like the perfect recipe of the most delicious dish whose secret everyone wants to know.
-Since there are millions of e-portals on the web, only a handful has blended every successful ingredient in their portals, which not only does business, but eventually help them to buy equity in other businesses.
+It’s like the perfect recipe for the most delicious dish whose secret everyone wants to know.

 Amazon, the epitome of what an eCommerce strategy and business should be, became incredibly successful for various reasons.
-It took Jeff Bezos 23 years to find make a profit for the online giant.
+It took Jeff Bezos 23 years to a profit for the online giant.
 WOW!!!
-A lot of businesses are spending time in studying Amazon’s genius business model to execute all the key elements in their sites.
+Many businesses are spending time studying Amazon’s genius business model to execute all the key elements in their sites.

 Industry experts have come forward to outline what actually a shopper does or lists important while doing shopping on an eCommerce portal.

-Amazon really had vision to achieve milestones, which companies aspire to follow.
-Jeff, being an amazing and one of the most influential entrepreneurs, tested and experienced seamless things to cement his place as an undisputed eCommerce king.
+Amazon really had the vision to achieve milestones, which companies aspire to follow.
+Jeff is an amazing and one of the most influential entrepreneurs, tested and experienced seamless things to cement his place as an undisputed eCommerce king.

-Many people fail to understand the importance of a web design.
-Some claim that they have a great content and an SEO-friendly website.
-However, they completely overlook the importance of the web design, which down-slides their business.
+Most individuals overlook the importance of web design.
+Some assert a compelling content and an SEO-friendly website.
+Even so, they totally disregard the web design’s significance, which tumbles down their business.

-Let’s talk about the importance of design in the real world.
-Why millions of people visit Rome to see breath-taking architecture and not a new city that has no lucrative buildings to attract visitors?
-Design, isn’t?
-Be it Colosseum or leaning tower of Pisa, the stupendous designs have attracted billions already and will continue to do so without any promotion.
+Let’s think about the importance of modern world architecture.
+Why are millions visiting Rome to see stunning infrastructure and not a new city that doesn’t have lucrative buildings to attract visitors?
+Whether it’s the Colosseum or Pisa’s leaning tower, the stunning designs have already attracted billions and will continue to do so without any advancement.

-Now imagine; you visit a restaurant and as you enter, you find a complete mess going inside like the cracked walls, stained tables, wasted food lying around the bin, filthy dresses of the staff etc. How will you react at that time?
-Probably, you will hop to other restaurant or just forget you were ever hungry.
+Now imagine; you’re visiting a restaurant, and you’ll find a total disaster going in it like punctured ceilings, smeared tables, squandered food lying around the bin, staff’s filthy dresses etc. How are you going to react back then?
+You will probably hop to another restaurant or just forget you were ever hungry.

 And why you left the place?
-Maybe because you thought how the food will be, when they fail to manage their shop?
-The same thumb rule applies of every e-commerce website.
+Maybe because you thought how the food would be, when they fail to manage their shop?
+The same thumb rule applies to every e-commerce website.

 Sugarcoating your website with enriched media, and HD graphics won’t take you ahead in the race.
 A lot of eCommerce businesses fail in doing that.

-To fetch sales, you have to ensure that you are taking right step by optimizing your conversions.
-Meaning; your design elements should be SEO friendly and have everything you need to ensure business conversions.
-Kindly note; conversions mean sales, not gathering personal data of a customer through forums.
+You have to make sure you take the right step by optimizing your conversions to get sales.
+In other words, your design elements should be SEO friendly and have just what you need to ensure business conversions.
+Please note; conversions mean purchases, not the collection of a customer’s’ personal info thru forums.

 You have to motivate them to buy things without using any force.
-Sometimes, too much of force can break the things and same in the case of trust during shopping journey of the buyer.
-Some websites often force users by giving them lots of options; while options are good, they distract, too.
+Sometimes, too much force can break the things and the same in the case of trust during the shopping journey of the buyer.
+Some websites often force users by giving them lots of options; while options are good, they also distract.

 The data speaks itself, and that’s what many e-portal owners have confessed about their policy of hiding fees, which results in reverse than they had expected.

-The best way is to remain transparent from the beginning.
-For instance; some places are far from the main office while some are near.
-Hence, some vendors or companies don’t send their products to every corner of the country.
-That’s why offering product availability on pin code right on the product page will save a lot of customer’s time in filling all the important during payment and end up not having shipping availability in his area.
+The right approach to do that is to remain transparent from the start.
+For example, some locations are far from the headquarters whereas some are nearby.
+Some sellers or businesses therefore don’t send their goods to every corner of the country.
+That is why providing product availability on the pin code right on the product description will save a great deal of time for customers to fill in all the important items during reimbursement and will not end up having shipping availability in his area.

 In the same way, tell your potential customers about the fees by highlighting it so everyone who visits your page notices.

-A lot of companies are including their fees in actual product price on the page.
+A lot of companies include their fees in actual product prices on the page.
 It means a customer has to pay no extra fees other than the fees displayed on the product page.

-Let’s split product pages into 4 different sections for better understanding;
+Let’s split product pages into four different sections for better understanding;

 - Product validation and experience (top left)